aldoabieza/aldoabieza/README.md

 - 👋 Hi, I’m @aldoabieza
 - 👀 I’m Kotlin Enthusiast
 - 🌱 I’m currently learning Android Native
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on everyone
-- 📫 How to reach me ...

 <!---
 aldoabieza/aldoabieza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.